The Seven Deadly Sins (ballet chanté): Synopsis

 While securing the means to build the little house over the course of seven years, Anna II envies those who can engage in the sins she must abjure.
-The epilogue ends on a sober note, as Anna II's responds with resignation to her sister: "Yes, Anna."
+The epilogue ends on a sober note, as Anna II responds with resignation to her sister: "Yes, Anna."

 Satire

 The libretto is satirical.
 When Anna II tries to behave morally she is scolded by her alter ego and her family for committing one of the seven sins.
 For instance, Anna I objects that Anna II is too proud to perform as a cabaret dancer just to please her clientele and needs to abandon her pride and satisfy her clients' lust.
 When Anna II is angry at injustice, Anna I advises her to exercise self-control.
 She's advised as well to be faithful to the wealthy man who pays her for love and not share her earnings with the man she loves.
 Anna II repeatedly surrenders to Anna I with the words "It's right like this."
 In the case of the last of the seven sins, Anna I warns Anna II not to be envious of people who live as she would like to, "of those who pass the time at their ease and in comfort; those too proud to be bought; of those whose wrath is kindled by injustice; those who act upon their impulses happily; lovers true to their loved ones; and those who take what they need without shame."